Meet Our Experts

 Home Base: Washington, DC, United States

-- Keynote plenary presenter, VI African Nutrition Epidemiology Conference, Accra, Ghana, July 2014
+- Keynote plenary presenter, VI African Nutrition Epidemiology Conference, Accra, Ghana

 - Participant, Micronutrient Forum, United Nations Economic Commission for Africa, Addis Ababa, Ethiopia

 - Speaker, Tufts International Nutrition Course, Boston, USA